 If you're wanting to visit an Edinburgh whisky distillery but not sure where to go, then you must read our Best Distillery Tours Near Edinburgh Guide.
 We’ve done the research, and have come up with the optimal strategy, whether you’re self-driving, catching public transport, or would like to have someone else organise it for you.
 And if you're wanting to visit a distillery but are currently locked down thanks to COVID-19, we've included a list of samples you can buy, to do your own virtual tours and tastings at home.

 For the best distillery tours near Edinburgh (and a selection of spirits to try), read on!

-- Book in advance to avoid disappointment or long wait times!
+- Book in advance to avoid disappointment or long wait times.
 The booking links for each distillery are included below as is the phone number of the distillery.
-While you can sometimes just drop by, distilleries are becoming increasingly popular as a tourist destination, some have tours hourly (Glenkinchie, Deanston) but others have them only at set times per day (Eden Mill).
-Some distilleries are by appointment only (Strathearn, Duffmill).
-Either way, it pays to book ahead.
+While you can sometimes just drop by, distilleries are becoming increasingly popular as a tourist destination.
+COVID-19 has caused changes to many distillery tour schedules, and those that are open require advanced booking even for tastings.
+Please check the distillery's website before you go (see links in the distillery profiles below).

 - No dogs in production areas, so don’t plan to bring your dog on a distillery tour (other than guide dogs or special assistance dogs).

 - Eden Mill’s license does not permit children under the age of 16 years to be on the premises.

 - Edinburgh Gin Distillery does not allow children under 12 (including infants) on tours

 - Glenkinchie and Kingsbarns do not permit children under the age of 8 years on tours

 - Tullibardine Distillery do not permit children under the age of 5 years on tours